 This is a great choice for someone who wants to get as close as possible to the experience of a typical drip brewer while still retaining what makes pour-over special.
 However, because this machine lacks some of the OXO’s precision, this is our pick as “runner-up.”

 3. Redline 8-Cup Automatic Pour Over Coffee Maker – Best Value

 This Redline model may just be the last coffee maker you ever buy because it’s so simple and well-constructed.
 This is a very exciting product, but what keeps it from being one of our top picks is that it’s so limited when it comes to extra features.
 The MK1 is really only designed to make pour-over coffee in the simplest way possible.
 It does include a “bloom” function, which is crucial for creating a good cup.

 Redline says this machine will brew at the correct temperature – between 195 and 205 degrees Fahrenheit – and the brewing cycle should take around six minutes.
 This is relatively fast for a machine of this type.
 You won’t need to wait too long in the morning, and that’s especially important since this machine is not programmable.

-Shortcomings, like the lack of a programmability feature, highlight the fact that this is a machine made entirely with one focus: making a super-simple pot of pour over.
-The simplicity makes it stand out, but also keeps it from being highlighted as a top choice.
+Shortcomings, like the lack of a programmability feature, highlight the fact that this is a machine designed entirely with one focus: making a super-simple pot of pour-over coffee.
+The simplicity makes it stand out but also keeps it from being highlighted as a top choice.
 However, at such a modest price point, the Redline MK1 delivers quite an impressive cup of coffee.
 As a result, it’s our pick as “best for the money.”

 4. Motif Elements Pour-Over Style Coffee Brewer